SSHVersionControl/odm-elasticsearch/README.md

-# ORM Elasticsearch Library
+# ODM Elasticsearch Library

-Elasticsearch Object Relational Mapper for PHP.
+Elasticsearch Object Document Mapper for PHP.
 Sits on top of Elastica, and uses the visitor pattern to help map data types to and from Elasticsearch.
 Gives full control over which properties you wish to map to Elasticsearch, and also supports virtual properties.